 Rev. Heinrich Hagelganz

 Heinrich Hagelganz was born April 15, 1880 in the Volga German colony of Kutter, Russia.
-He was born into a Christian family who dedicated their son to God in holy baptism in his infancy.
+He was born into a Christian family that dedicated him to God in holy baptism in infancy.

 Heinrich was only ten years old when his father died.
 A few years later, he began an apprenticeship to become a cabinet maker in the Russian city of Saratov.
 Because he left home at such a young age, Heinrich looked to God for love and comfort.

 In his later years, after receiving instruction in the cardinal truths of the Bible and church doctrine, he was confirmed and admitted to church membership.
-Young Heinrich acquired a good education in Russia and made good use of this gift after coming to America.
+Young Heinrich received a good education in Russia and effectively applied it upon arriving in America.
 At 19, he consecrated his life to God, whom he served faithfully unto the last day of his fruitful life.

 On May 5, 1901, at the age of 21, Heinrich married Elisabeth Jacoby (also Jacobi), born on December 24, 1879, in the colony of Kutter.

-Heinrich learned of opportunities in America from his friend Heinrich Gerlach who lived in Portland, Oregon.
-In the summer of 1906, the family traveled by rail from Saratov to the port of Libau, Russia (now Liepāja, Latvia) where they departed by steamship to England.
-On August 30, 1906, Heinrich, his wife Elisabeth, and their three young children: Maria (born in Kutter), Katharina, and Jacob (both born in Saratov) sailed from Liverpool aboard the steamship Ottawa.
-The family arrived in Quebec, Canada on September 6, 1906, and they continued their travel directly to Portland by train on the Grand Trunk Railway crossing into the United States at Detroit, Michigan.
-The ship records show that one-half of the passage was paid by Heinrich and the other half was paid by Heinrich Gerlach.
+Heinrich learned of opportunities in America from his friend Heinrich Gerlach, who lived in Portland, Oregon.
+In the summer of 1906, the family traveled by rail from Saratov to the port of Libau, Russia (now Liepāja, Latvia), where they departed by steamship to England.
+On August 30, 1906, Heinrich, his wife Elisabeth, and their three young children —Maria (born in Kutter), Katharina, and Jacob (born in Saratov) — sailed from Liverpool aboard the steamship Ottawa.
+The family arrived in Quebec, Canada, on September 6, 1906, and they continued their travel directly to Portland by train on the Grand Trunk Railway, crossing into the United States at Detroit, Michigan.
+The ship records show that one-half of the passage was paid by Heinrich, and the other half was paid by Heinrich Gerlach.

 Heinrich was only ten years old when his father died.
 A few years later, he began an apprenticeship to become a cabinet maker in the Russian city of Saratov.
 Because he left home at such a young age, Heinrich looked to God for love and comfort.

 In his later years, after receiving instruction in the cardinal truths of the Bible and church doctrine, he was confirmed and admitted to church membership.
-Young Heinrich acquired a good education in Russia and made good use of this gift after coming to America.
+Young Heinrich received a good education in Russia and effectively applied it upon arriving in America.
 At 19, he consecrated his life to God, whom he served faithfully unto the last day of his fruitful life.

 On May 5, 1901, at the age of 21, Heinrich married Elisabeth Jacoby (also Jacobi), born on December 24, 1879, in the colony of Kutter.

-Heinrich learned of opportunities in America from his friend Heinrich Gerlach who lived in Portland, Oregon.
-In the summer of 1906, the family traveled by rail from Saratov to the port of Libau, Russia (now Liepāja, Latvia) where they departed by steamship to England.
-On August 30, 1906, Heinrich, his wife Elisabeth, and their three young children: Maria (born in Kutter), Katharina, and Jacob (both born in Saratov) sailed from Liverpool aboard the steamship Ottawa.
-The family arrived in Quebec, Canada on September 6, 1906, and they continued their travel directly to Portland by train on the Grand Trunk Railway crossing into the United States at Detroit, Michigan.
-The ship records show that one-half of the passage was paid by Heinrich and the other half was paid by Heinrich Gerlach.
+Heinrich learned of opportunities in America from his friend Heinrich Gerlach, who lived in Portland, Oregon.
+In the summer of 1906, the family traveled by rail from Saratov to the port of Libau, Russia (now Liepāja, Latvia), where they departed by steamship to England.
+On August 30, 1906, Heinrich, his wife Elisabeth, and their three young children —Maria (born in Kutter), Katharina, and Jacob (born in Saratov) — sailed from Liverpool aboard the steamship Ottawa.
+The family arrived in Quebec, Canada, on September 6, 1906, and they continued their travel directly to Portland by train on the Grand Trunk Railway, crossing into the United States at Detroit, Michigan.
+The ship records show that one-half of the passage was paid by Heinrich, and the other half was paid by Heinrich Gerlach.

 After the Hagelganz family arrived in Portland, they briefly lived in the household of Heinrich Gerlach at 945 Haight Avenue (now 4415 N. Haight Avenue).
-They rented their house at 797 Haight Avenue (now possibly 3807 N. Haight Avenue) a short time later.
-Heinrich found work as a cabinet maker.
+They rented their house at 797 Haight Avenue (now possibly 3807 N. Haight Avenue) shortly after.
+Heinrich found work as a cabinetmaker.

 Soon after he arrived in Portland, Heinrich and his family joined the Free Evangelical Brethren Church, where he organized the young people’s Christian Endeavor Society of the church and was active in the church choirs.
 His gift for preaching was readily discovered, and the church elected him assistant Elder.

-Heinrich's wife, Elisabeth, became ill, and she died on June 6, 1910.
+Heinrich's wife, Elisabeth, fell ill and died on June 6, 1910.
 After her death, Heinrich married Emilie Bartholoma on September 9, 1910.
 Emilie was born in the Volga German colony of Walter, Russia.
 Three children were born from this union: Ruben, William, and Minna.

 Heinrich became a naturalized U.S. citizen in May 1911, with Rev. John Hopp and John Krieger as his witnesses.

-Heinrich's wife, Elisabeth, became ill, and she died on June 6, 1910.
+Heinrich's wife, Elisabeth, fell ill and died on June 6, 1910.
 After her death, Heinrich married Emilie Bartholoma on September 9, 1910.
 Emilie was born in the Volga German colony of Walter, Russia.
 Three children were born from this union: Ruben, William, and Minna.

 Heinrich became a naturalized U.S. citizen in May 1911, with Rev. John Hopp and John Krieger as his witnesses.

-Heinrich continued to be active in the church and felt God's call to become His servant.
+Heinrich remained active in the church and felt a deep sense of God's calling to serve Him.
 He answered the high calling by saying: “Here I am – send me!”
 Heinrich was ordained on July 7, 1911, to become a minister of the Gospel.
-His first charge was the small German Congregational Church of Cedar Mill in the Bethany community (located at the current intersection of Highway 26 and the Bethany Boulevard overpass), organized in 1887.
-He ministered to this congregation for about four years.
+His first charge was the small German Congregational Church of Cedar Mill in the Bethany community, located at the current intersection of Highway 26 and the Bethany Boulevard overpass, which was organized in 1887.
+He served this congregation for approximately four years.
 The family lived near the church but continued associating with friends from the Free Evangelical Brethren Church in Portland, who had encouraged him to become a pastor.
-The road they traveled from the Bethany community to Portland was made of wood planks.
-They likely traveled over Cornell Road to the foot of NW Quimby (where the Albina Ferry landing was located) and then up Albina Avenue to the primary Volga German settlement, about 11 miles.
+They traveled the Great Plank Road from the Bethany community to Portland.
+This route likely traveled over present-day Cornell Road to the foot of NW Quimby, where the Albina Ferry landing was located, and then up Albina Avenue to the primary Volga German settlement, about 11 miles.

-On June 1, 1913, Brothers G. Hohnstein, C. Wacker, Ludwig Deines, and Christian Baecker (all members of the Free Evangelical Brethren Church) went to visit Rev. Hagelganz in Bethany and shared their thoughts concerning their dissatisfaction with those controlling the church and its doctrine.
+On June 1, 1913, Brothers G. Hohnstein, C. Wacker, Ludwig Deines, and Christian Baecker, all members of the Free Evangelical Brethren Church, visited Rev. Hagelganz in Bethany and shared their thoughts on their dissatisfaction with those controlling the church and its doctrine.
 Rev. Hagelganz encouraged these Brothers to reconcile their differences if possible.
 When it became clear that reconciliation was impossible, Rev. Hagelganz agreed to help form a new congregation.

 Pastor Hagelganz, with the approval of his new congregation, continued to live in the Bethany community, alternating his preaching time each Sunday between the two congregations until he moved back to Portland in 1915.

-On June 1, 1913, Brothers G. Hohnstein, C. Wacker, Ludwig Deines, and Christian Baecker (all members of the Free Evangelical Brethren Church) went to visit Rev. Hagelganz in Bethany and shared their thoughts concerning their dissatisfaction with those controlling the church and its doctrine.
+On June 1, 1913, Brothers G. Hohnstein, C. Wacker, Ludwig Deines, and Christian Baecker, all members of the Free Evangelical Brethren Church, visited Rev. Hagelganz in Bethany and shared their thoughts on their dissatisfaction with those controlling the church and its doctrine.
 Rev. Hagelganz encouraged these Brothers to reconcile their differences if possible.
 When it became clear that reconciliation was impossible, Rev. Hagelganz agreed to help form a new congregation.

 Pastor Hagelganz, with the approval of his new congregation, continued to live in the Bethany community, alternating his preaching time each Sunday between the two congregations until he moved back to Portland in 1915.

 After Heinrich's second wife, Emilie, passed away on March 9, 1926, he married Marie Spanjer from Ritzville, Washington.
 Marie's parents were born in Germany, lived in Illinois, and settled in Eastern Washington.
 Heinrich met Marie (Mary) at the Pacific Conference of German Congregational Churches.
 One daughter, Alma, was born from this union.
-In 1927, the Hagelganz family settled into the newly built parsonage next to the Second German Congregational Church at 912 East 8th North (now 4222 NE 8th).
+In 1927, the Hagelganz family settled into the newly constructed parsonage next to the Second German Congregational Church, located at 912 East 8th North (now 4222 NE 8th).

-Rev. Hagelganz was a driving force in expanding the church building in 1921 and 1932 to accommodate its growing membership.
+Rev. Hagelganz was a driving force behind the expansion of the church building in 1921 and 1932 to accommodate its growing membership.

-Rev. Hagelganz had often indicated that he did not wish ever to be a burden to anyone because of age or physical frailty.
+Rev. Hagelganz had often indicated that he did not wish to be a burden to anyone due to age or physical frailty.
 God answered his prayer and left him in active service until his last Sunday sermon on January 23, 1949.

-Rev. Hagelganz was a driving force in expanding the church building in 1921 and 1932 to accommodate its growing membership.
+Rev. Hagelganz was a driving force behind the expansion of the church building in 1921 and 1932 to accommodate its growing membership.

-Rev. Hagelganz had often indicated that he did not wish ever to be a burden to anyone because of age or physical frailty.
+Rev. Hagelganz had often indicated that he did not wish to be a burden to anyone due to age or physical frailty.
 God answered his prayer and left him in active service until his last Sunday sermon on January 23, 1949.

 Rev. Heinrich Hagelganz died on January 29, 1949.
 His obituary reflected that God had taken His servant to the place where “he rests from his labors and his works do follow after him.”